The Surprising Reason Behind Your Dry Hair?

 Protein-infused hair treatments temporarily fill these gaps, strengthening hair.
 Too much protein though (found in products containing ingredients like soy protein, hydrolysed collagen, wheat protein, keratin, silk protein, amino acids or rice protein, and often on products labelled ‘repair’ or ‘strengthening’), and it can build up- actually making strands brittle and prone to breaking.

 Healthline says that “hair care practices that often contribute to dry hair include washing your hair too often, using harsh shampoos, conditioners, or styling products, dying or chemically treating your hair, regularly blow-drying your hair and using electric curling irons, straighteners, or curlers.”

 Meanwhile, moisturising products- those which contain ingredients like glycerin, shea butter, and oils- coat or penetrate the hair shaft, leaving it soft and shiny.

 The amount of each will be different for each different person depending on your natural hair type, level of chemical processing, and use of heated tools.

-If hair has had too much protein, clarifying shampoos can help wash out some build up, while conditioning with moisture-infused products will help to restore hair’s balance.
+If your hair has had too much protein, clarifying shampoos can help wash out some build-up, while conditioning with moisture-infused products will help to restore hair’s balance.